-13.11 Severability .
+13.11 Severability.
 If any provision of this Agreement is invalid, illegal or unenforceable, the balance of this Agreement shall remain in full force and effect and this Agreement shall be construed in all respects as if such invalid, illegal or unenforceable provision were omitted.
 If any provision is inapplicable to any person or circumstance, it shall, nevertheless, remain applicable to all other persons and circumstances.

-13.12 Publicity .
-Seller and Buyer shall consult with each other with regard to all publicity and other releases concerning this Agreement and the transactions contemplated hereby and, except as required by applicable law or the applicable rules or regulations of any Governmental Entity or stock exchange, no party shall issue any such publicity or other release without the prior written consent of the other party, which shall not be unreasonably withheld.
+13.12 Publicity.
+Seller and Buyer shall consult with each other with regard to all publicity and other releases concerning this Agreement and the transactions contemplated hereby and, except as required by applicable law or the applicable rules or regulations of any Governmental Authority or stock exchange, no party shall issue any such publicity or other release without the prior written consent of the other party, which shall not be unreasonably withheld.

-13.13 Construction .
+13.13 Construction.
 Any section headings in this Agreement are for convenience of reference only, and shall be given no effect in the construction or interpretation of this Agreement or any provisions thereof.
 No provision of this Agreement will be interpreted in favor of, or against, any party by reason of the extent to which any such party or its counsel participated in the drafting thereof.